mozilla-l10n/localizer-documentation/webprojects/SUMO.md

 ### Testing on production

-Localization updates are pushed on Mondays.
-The SUMO team relies on people finding issues on the production site and reporting bugs that are usually fixed at a timely manner.
+Localization updates are pushed on Thursdays on staging for review in context, and on Mondays on production.
+Either way, the SUMO team relies on you to find issues and report bugs that are usually fixed at a timely manner.

 ### Testing locally

-This method of testing allows you to verify your updates right away, instead of waiting for the weekly code push.
-If you are able to, you can conduct testing on your own computer soon after localizing the strings in Pontoon.
+According to SUMO developers, Kitsune is in a very fragile state.
+The SUMO team has very limited resources to support local installs.
+Unless you are technical and self sufficient, you are strongly advised to use Pontoon and staging server to preview your localization work.

-Review the step by step instruction on [testing localized SUMO locally]((https://kitsune.readthedocs.io/en/latest/localization.html#testing-localized-strings), including local installation of kitsune, file compilation and steps to commit changes to repository.
+If you choose to give local install a try, follow the step by step instruction on [testing localized SUMO locally]((https://kitsune.readthedocs.io/en/latest/localization.html#testing-localized-strings), including local installation of Kitsune, file compilation and steps to commit changes to repository.

 ## FAQ

-For any additional questions not covered here, you can contact [Michał](mailto:mdziewonski@mozilla.com)
+For any additional questions not covered here, you can contact [Michał](mailto:mdziewonski@mozilla.com).

 ### How often are new strings added?
 Is there a sprint?